Accused Mumbai attack mastermind freed from house arrest

 Story highlights

-- Both India and US criticize decision to let Hafiz Saeed go free
+- Both India and US criticize decision to let Mumbai attack suspect go free

-- More than 160 people died in Mumbai attacks in 2008, including six Americans

 (CNN)The accused mastermind of the 2008 terror attacks in Mumbai, India, has been freed from house arrest in Pakistan, authorities said Friday.

-Note: This story has been updated to reflect the full list of targets in the 2008 Mumbai attacks.